vivaansinghvi07/stock-predictor/README.md

 The accuracy of the model is 0.6562
 ```

-### use.py
+### use.ipynb
-Simply execute the first two cells to load all the required variables and models; then, execute the second cell, enter a stock symbol, and analyze!
+Simply execute the first two cells to load all the required variables and models; then, execute the third cell, enter a stock symbol, and analyze as many times as your API key allows you!

 ## Limitations
 Given the volatility of the stock market, there is no telling what will happen.
 This model does not take into account real-life events which may affect stock price, and is limited in scope to determining short-term patterns, not long-term benefits (this can, however, be changed by tweaking the parameters).